-More than two-thirds of the world’s countries and territories are now abolitionist in law or in practice.
-113 countries have abolished the death penalty in law (106 for all crimes, seven for ‘ordinary crimes’ only).
-29 countries are abolitionist in practice, meaning they have not carried out an execution for 10 years or more.
-Of the 56 countries that retain the death penalty, 23 were known to have carried out executions in 2017 (Amnesty International).
+103 of 193 states have abolished the death penalty for all crimes and 139 have abolished the death penalty in law or practice, in practice meaning they have not carried out an execution for 10 years or more.
+Of the 56 countries that retain the death penalty, 20 were known to have carried out executions in 2019.

-At least 2,591 people are known to have been sentenced to death in 2017 in 53 countries (a 17 per cent decrease from 2016’s total of 3,117).
-At least 993 executions were carried out in 23 countries in 2017 (a 4 per cent decrease compared to 2016), according to Amnesty International.
-It is worth noting that official figures are unavailable for many countries, and the statistics do not include the thousands of people believed to have been executed in China and elsewhere.
+At least 2,307 people are known to have been sentenced to death in 2019 in 56 countries (a 9 per cent decrease from 2018’s total of 2,531).
+At least 657 executions were carried out in 20 countries in 2019 (a 5 per cent decrease compared to 2018), according to Amnesty International.
+However, official figures are unavailable for many countries, and the statistics do not include the thousands of people believed to have been executed in China and elsewhere.

 Methods used around the world for execution include hanging, shooting, beheading, stoning, crucifixion, gas asphyxiation, electrocution and lethal injection.
 Some countries still carry out public executions.
 All executions constitute cruel, inhuman and degrading punishment; there is no painless way to take a person’s life.